GreenFoxy/Smart-contract-V/BountyHunt.md

 ![1.png](./picture/1.png "")

 2) Attacker sets `victim` in his Attack contract, and calls `step1(uint256 amount)` with 10 ethers and amount = 8 ethers.
-Now we can see that 2 ethers are left in Attack contract.
+We can see that 2 ethers are left in Attack contract.

 ![2.png](./picture/2.png "")